As the last vestiges of the winter sky are low in the west at twilight, we look forward to the late spring and early summer sky.

 It is interesting to point out that the Summer Solstice marks the point when the energy received from the sun is already at its maximum and therefore, to suggest that it is “the beginning of Summer” is somewhat misleading.
 Due to climactic factors and buffering by the earth’s atmosphere, we don’t feel the full effects of this maximum energy received for at least a month into July and August.

 This article’s Feature image is a digital rendering with Stellarium of this year’s Summer Solstice and where the sun will be in relation to the various constellations at that time.
 This view is at mid-day, as the sun crosses the meridian (the green line) and is as it would appear if we could eliminate the Earth’s atmosphere and see the sun, moon, planets and stars set against a jet-black sky.
-Note that the angular separation between the sun’s position on the ecliptic (the red line and the imaginary path all solar-system objects appear to travel on) and the celestial equator (the blue line and the projection of the earth’s equator onto the sky).
+Note that the angular separation between the sun’s position on the ecliptic (the red line and the imaginary path all solar-system objects appear to travel on) and the celestial equator.
 This separation between the sun’s position on the ecliptic at the Summer Solstice and the Celestial Equator is exactly equal to our planet’s angular tilt from the vertical of 23.5º.